rosafilgueira/Spark_on_HPC_cluster/README.md

 # Submit a spark application to the Spark cluster
 Once you have the spark cluster running ( your PBS job has been accepted and you have the resoureces available), you can submit spark applications to it.

-In this example we are going to submit two genomics spark applications to i.
+Just as an exmaple, you can find here the PBS job (gatk_total.sh) for running two genomics spark applications (*BaseRecalibratorSpark* and *ApplyBQSRSpark*) in the spark cluster.
 Note: Change the master URL - check the bash_scripts/master.log

-./gat_total.sh
+./gatk_total.sh

 #Dowloading the lustre-connector
 You might need to have the luster-connector.
 Those are the steps in case you need it.